mgwidmann/medicine_tracker/README.md

 After starting up the server, below is an example list of capabilities.

-#### Signing In
+#### Singing Up

 The `rake db:seed` task will create a test user for you.
 If you already ran the `rake db:setup` task, this has been done for you.

 The users credentials are: test@test.com/password

+However, to allow other users to access the system besides the ones seeded, a JSON API is available for adding new users.

+    curl -b cookies -c cookies -H "Content-Type: application/json" -XPOST http://localhost:8080/users/sign_up.json -d '{"user":{"email":"myemail@example.com","password":"password","password_confirmation":"password"}}'

+    {"id":2,"email":"myemail2@example.com"}

+Attempting to sign up again will result in an error:

+    {"errors":{"email":["has already been taken"]}}

+#### Signing In

-Submit the curl request as follows, **this is required before making any other requests!**.
+Using either the user created above or the seeded user, submit the curl request as follows. **This is required before making any other requests!**.
 You will receive a 401 response otherwise.

     curl -b cookies -c cookies -H "Content-Type: application/json" -XPOST http://localhost:8080/users/sign_in.json -d '{"user":{"email":"test@test.com","password":"password"}}'